Shyam1771/DS-LAB---project-1/README.md

 ## How to Run
-1. Compile the program using a C++ compiler: sh g++ snake_game.cpp -o snake_game
+1. Compile the program using a C++ compiler: g++ snake_game.cpp -o snake_game

 2. Run the executable:
-   sh
    ./snake_game

 3. Control the snake using the specified keys.

 ## Notes
 - The game runs in a terminal/command prompt.
-- Works best on Unix-based systems due to the system("clear") command.
-- The input method may need modifications for real-time key capture on Windows.